 As the mother of three grown children, I still get misty-eyed in August when the loose-leaf notebooks and colored pencils hit the stores.
 The school years seem to fly by, and it’s exciting to watch our adolescents unfold their wings from the elementary cocoon and air them out to dry in middle school before taking flight to high school and beyond.

 Exciting, but also emotional.
 Especially those middle school years, when children seem to be on a roller coaster ride of emotional, physical, hormonal, social, and academic changes.

-6 Ideas that Helped Me Support My Middle Schoolers:
+Wisdom That Helped Me Support My Middle Schoolers:

 1. Children develop—physically and emotionally—at their own pace.

 Physical growth spurts can be preceded by emotional turmoil, or vice versa.
 Patience is key.
 Teenage brain chemistry is akin to a toddler’s—changing every other minute.
 It can feel totally irrational, and you never know what to expect.
 Keeping a calm home routine can go a long way to creating a place where your child can really unwind and be herself.
 But home is also the site of many a melt down, so be prepared.